 What is a Codicil?

-It is a document that amends an existing will.
-It does not replace it
+It is a document that amends, but does not replace, an existing will.

-They are usually used to make minor alterations to a will, for instance, by adding or removing specific gifts of money or items such as jewellery.
+They are usually used to make minor alterations to a will, for instance, by adding or removing gifts of money or specific gifts of items, such as jewellery.

 When is a Codicil not appropriate?